dffffffff/weechat-color/README.md

-#### Make it easier to tell nicknames apart by adding more color coding
+#### Make it easier to tell nicknames apart in weechat by adding more color coding